 The excellent Doctor Strange Vol. 4 by Jason Aaron and artist Chris Bachalo is currently ongoing and has recently finished its first arc, The Last Days of Magic.
 Without giving too much away, it's an excellent story about how magic works in the Marvel Universe, and a great intro to the character and the mystical world.

 There's also an official canonical prequel comic to the Doctor Strange movie currently available, called Doctor Strange: Prelude.
 This series is a nice little introduction to the world we'll be seeing in the upcoming movie, and thus far it's explored the backstory of the Ancient One, Baron Mordo, Wong and even Kaecilius himself in Prelude Infinite: The Zealot.

 - Get Doctor Strange: Prelude at Marvel's online comic store here

 - Get Doctor Strange Prelude Infinite: The Zealot

-Finally, a new series entitled Doctor Strange and the Sorcerers Supreme is set to launch next month.
+Finally, a new series entitled Doctor Strange and the Sorcerers Supreme has recently launched.
 Following up in the aftermath of The Last Days of Magic, Doctor Strange and the Sorcerers Supreme sees Doctor Strange travelling back through time to team up with famous historical magicians in order to face a new threat.
-Issue One of the series launches October 26 2016.
+Issue One of the series launched October 26, 2016.

 Bonus: Check out our rundown of some of the craziest moments from the Doctor Strange comics books via the link below.